 Accidents that cause injury to the spinal cord can be some of the most emotionally and physically devastating.
 The spinal cord acts as a messenger between the brain and the body, relaying critical information about movement and using the body’s senses.
 When an individual is involved in a car wreck, sports injury, surgical error, or any other bodily accident, trauma to the spine is likely to cause a spinal cord injury.

 Spinal cord injuries usually result in a loss of sensation and mobility below the place where the trauma occurred.
-Many people lose control of their limbs or experience a loss of function of large portions of their body.
+Many people lose control of their limbs or experience a loss of function in large portions of their body.
 Victims of accidents that caused spinal cord injuries commonly pursue legal action for:

 - Loss of muscle control